samuelchen/optenum/docs/operators.md

   * and, or

   No special implementation for `and` and `or` operators.
-It behaviors as its.
+It behaves as its.

   ```python
     >>> Fruit.APPLE and Favorite.BANANA